 That said, it is important to know that changing the options in BIOS may result in more problems.

-While it is not like you will lose all the data, make sure you know what you are about to change.
-In case you do not feel confident enough, get in touch with tech support to change it.
+While you won’t lose all the data, make sure you know what you are about to change.
+If you don’t feel confident enough, contact tech support to change it.

-I hope the post helped you understand what BIOS cache or shadowing is and how it helps the computer get things done faster on the hardware level.
-However, the impact may not be great, and turning it off may not impact a lot when it comes to performance.
+I hope the post helped you understand BIOS cache or shadowing and how it helps the computer get things done faster on the hardware level.
+However, the impact may not be great, and turning it off may not significantly impact performance.